Explore Nami Island or Namiseom (남이섬) in South Korea, one of the best tourist destinations near Seoul, with this ultimate guide for a day full of fun!

 It is also known as Tulip Tree Lane and it runs about 300 meters long along the south-eastern shore.
 The cortexes of white birches are bright enough to serenely enlighten the lane even when it is dark.
 The flowers of these trees resemble tulips, and hence the name.

 There are many other places in the Naminara Republic which will offer you respite from the stress of city life.
-You can check out more on the Nami Island Official Website.
+Along with this ultimate Nami Island guide, you can check out more on the Nami Island Official Website.